 - 200 grams Potato chips or wafers for garnish

-- To the same pan, add the remaining 1 tbsp of oil and ghee.
+- To the same pan, add the remaining 1 tablespoon of oil and ghee.
 Saute the onions until almost golden brown.
 Add the ginger and garlic and saute for another 2 minutes.
 Then add the chopped tomatoes and cook for 2 minutes more.
-Pro tip - I like to add another 1 tbsp of sugar to the onions to help them get a nice color and flavor but that is optional.
+Pro tip - I like to add another 1 tablespoon of sugar to the onions to help them get a nice color and flavor but that is optional.

 - Next, add the ground masala paste and saute well for at least 2 to 3 minutes until fragrant.

 - Return the chicken pieces along with juices to the pan and combine well.
 Season with salt and pepper.
 Add 1 cup water and cover.Pro tip - if you use frozen chicken and have too much liquid in the pan, reduce water to just ½ cup.
 This curry is meant to be thick.

 - Cook for 15 minutes or until the chicken is cooked through.
 The curry must be thick so if necessary open and cook on high for excess water to evaporate.
 Pro tip - a good sign that the chicken is cooked would be the presence of oil on the top of the dish.

 - Finally, sprinkle with chopped coriander and potato wafer or chips.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos